Wood Burning – The Jungle pyrography tutorial

 I used a writer to create the plant clinging to the tree trunk.
 I think it was suppose to be a fern, but I ended up creating a leafy plant.

-I’m using a large ball pen tip to draw or burn curving lines onto the branches.
-I also burned a very dark shadow under the branch.
+I’m used a large ball pen tip to draw or burn curving lines onto the branches.
+Currently I’m burning a very dark shadow under the branch.

 Why did I switch to a ball pen tip?
 Several reasons.
-One) I’m burning on leather, and tips that are smoother glide better.
+One) I’m burning on leather, and tips that are really smooth tend to glide over the surface better.
 Ball pen tips tend to be very smooth.

 Two) Sometimes I like to try out different pen tips.
 I have a lot of them (well over 60), but tend to use 5 on a regular basis.
 Since the purpose of this project was to try out some new leather I had bought, I wasn’t worried about things being perfect.
 For me, this is the perfect type of project where I feel comfortable trying different tips and experimenting with burn techniques.